adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

         depends_on:
           - supernode-3

-If you also want to enable TLS for the new SuperNode and ClientApp, uncomment their definitions in the ``with-tls.yml`` file:
+If you also want to enable TLS for the new SuperNode, uncomment the definition in the ``with-tls.yml`` file:

 .. code-block:: yaml
     :caption: with-tls.yml